 The Town Mayor and the Deputy Town Mayor are elected each year at the Annual Town Council Meeting.
 Their duty is to act as the public facing image of the Town Council and their role includes meeting the local community, networking and supporting local events within Sutton Coldfield.
 The Town Council also appoints a Leader whose job it is to assist the Town Clerk in the day to day running of the Town Council.

-There are four committees made up of Councillors who work closely with the Town Clerk and the small team, to make decisions based on the actions within the
+There are three committees made up of Councillors who work closely with the Town Clerk and the small team, to make decisions based on the actions within the